 Moreover, if the parties request so, the Court may decide the appeal on the face of the record.
 That means that the appeal will be decided without a court hearing (Art.
 384 C.C.P.).

-For the hearing of the appeal, all parties may file, in addition to the briefs, a book of authorities (art 85, par.1 RCA).
+For the hearing of the appeal, all parties may file, in addition to the briefs, a book of authorities (Art.
+56 to 58 C.P.R.).
 It will be especially helpful to do so if a party wants to bring to the attention of the Court new decisions or doctrine not already included in its list of authorities.

 A book of authorities may also be filed for the hearing of an application.
 In such a case, only one copy of the book of authorities (for an application before the clerk or a judge) or three copies (for a panel of three judges) need to be filed, as soon as possible before the hearing.

 The Court sits from September to June.
-The roll, available on the Court's web site, is updated weekly in order to consider discontinuances, settlements, modifications, etc. A copy of the roll is sent to the attorneys for the parties or to any party not represented by an attorney at least 30 days in advance.
+The roll, available on the Court's web site (Rolls - Appeals on merits), is updated weekly in order to consider discontinuances, settlements, modifications, etc. A copy of the roll is sent to the attorneys for the parties or to any party not represented by an attorney at least 30 days in advance.
 Sending of this roll represents the notice of hearing (Art.
 75 C.P.R.).
 It specifies the time allotted to each party for oral argument (Art.
 385 C.C.P.).

-In all cases, the Court’s decision is rendered when a majority of the judges having heard the appeal concur.
+In all cases, the judgment of the Court is rendered by a majority of the judges having heard the matter.